danicobryan/cmsi386-prgramming-languages/homework3/written-exercises.md

 }
 ```
 - the program outputs 2, then 5 on the next line, and then 2 again on the third line.
-- If C++ used dynamic scoping the output would be 5 on the first, line, 5 on the second line, and 5 on the third line.
+- If C++ used dynamic scoping the output would be 5 on the first line, 5 on the second line, and 5 on the third line.

 # Problem 6.
 ##### 6. Suppose you were asked to write a function to scramble (shuffle) a given array, in a mutable fashion.
 Give the function signature for a shuffle function for (a) a raw array (b) a std::array